A Geometric Structure Associated with the Convex Polygon: Computation -- answer the location queries mentioned in Theorem

-For each corner pair $\mathsf{CP}_j=(e_a,e_{a'})$, we define three subsets of $\nabla_V$ as follows.
-If we cut $\nabla_V$ along the horizontal line corresponding to $v_a$ and the vertical line corresponding to $v_{a'+1}$, we get three chunks; the unit pairs in the top chunk are in $\alpha_j$; those in the left chunk are in $\beta_j$; and the rest have a rectangular shape and they contain the unit pairs in $\gamma_j$.
+As demonstrated below, we are going to pick a corner pair of $\nabla_V$ to be $(e_p,e_q)$.
+The exact definition of $p,q$ relies on an interesting observation of $\nabla_V$ (Fact~\ref{fact:test_cri} below).
+We need some notations. \begin{description} \item [Subsets $\alpha_j,\beta_j,\gamma_j$ of $\nabla_V$.]
+Consider $\mathsf{CP}_j=(e_x,e_{x'})$.
+If we cut $\nabla_V$ along the horizontal line corresponding to $v_x$ and the vertical line corresponding to $v_{x'+1}$, we get three chunks; the unit pairs in the top chunk are in $\alpha_j$; those in the left chunk are in $\beta_j$; and the rest form a rectangular shape and they are in $\gamma_j$.
 Formally,